hanchangyo/hanchangyo.github.io/content/authors/admin/_index.md

     awarder: TEI2020
     icon:
     summary: |
-      Awarded for the best paper at TEI 2020.
+      Awarded for the best paper at TEI 2020. (top 1)
 ---

 ## About Me